 What does it apply to?

-The PPSA will apply to all horses and greyhounds within Australia.
-PPSA Acts also exist in New Zealand, the USA and other countries.
+Similar laws also exist in New Zealand, the USA and other countries.

 PPSA Registration - why register and how?

-Failure to properly register a PPS Lease can result in the owner (or lessee) of a racehorse or greyhound losing all of their rights of ownership in the racehorse or greyhound, or a third party (e.g. a bank who did register) having priority over the race horse or greyhound.
+Failure to properly register a PPS Lease can result in the owner (or lessee) of a racehorse or greyhound losing all of their rights in the racehorse or greyhound, or a third party (e.g. a bank who did register) having priority over the race horse or greyhound.

 How to register your interest?

 You can create an account here as a first step.

 Interests created before 30 January 2012 are deemed to have been registered for 2 years from January 2012.
-After that 2 years, the deemed registration lapses.
+After 2 years, the deemed registration lapses.

 For interests created on or after 30 January 2012, there is no 2 year honeymoon/ transition period within which to register.
 In effect you should register immediately.

 There is no exemption under PPSA given for owner/trainers if one of the part owners is also the trainer.
 The group of owners should still register their interest against the horse or greyhound.